2019 Conference Presentations

 This session will explore the role authentic assessment plays in providing students with agency in their learning.
 It will explore powerful provocations for learning that drive deep learning, critical and creative thinking.
 It will demonstrate effective auThis session will explore the role authentic assessment plays in providing students with agency in their learning.
 It will explore powerful provocations for learning that drive deep learning, critical and creative thinking.
 It will demonstrate effective authentic communication of learning that builds student confidence, understanding of themselves as a learner and improves well-being.thentic communication of learning that builds student confidence, understanding of themselves as a learner and improves well-being.

 This session explores how student engagement, using a confidential online platform, supports schools and districts to more deeply understand the experience of their students and how to better support their well-being.
-Relying on the work of School District No. 40 (New Westminster) and St. Clair Catholic District School Board, we will demonstrate the power of student voice to contribute to the educator's ability to support student well-being while strengthening the overall culture of the school and district.
+Relying on the work of St. Clair Catholic District School Board and South East Cornerstone School Division, we will demonstrate the power of student voice to contribute to the educator's ability to support student well-being while strengthening the overall culture of the school and district.